Controllable Data Augmentation for Few-Shot Text Mining with Chain-of-Thought Attribute Manipulation: Our Framework

-\paragraph{How: Methodology} In the second step, we will instruct the LLM to propose the methodology to reconstruct a sentence with the switched attribute and others from the decomposition step.
+In the second step, we will instruct the LLM to propose the methodology to reconstruct a sentence with the switched attribute and others from the decomposition step.
 This step is incorporated as understanding how to achieve the goal, which is important to the CoT inference~\cite{cot}.
-Our instruction in this step is
+In this step, the LLM takes all elements in the manipulation as the input and proposes an instruction $I = \textrm{LLM}_{\textrm{MP}}(X, y_i, y_j, \mathcal{\hat{Z}})$ for LLM to execute in the next step.
+A proposed manipulation is shown as in Figure~\ref{fig:overview}, the LLM suggest several instructions to complete the manipulation.